oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     **Note**: The parameter you are looking for is called `DV_APP_PROTECTION`.
 It is either set to `NOT CONFIGURED` or `DISABLED` in the container and all pluggable databases.

 2. Next, you will run the same queries as both pluggable database **pdb1** and **pdb2**.
 This will demonstrate that both pluggable and container-based DBAs can query the application data.
 This is what you will prevent in the next few steps.

+    **Note:** If you completed the previous tasks, your realms and command rules are configured but they are in simulation mode not enforcement mode.

     - ... as `DBA_DEBRA`